-GUATEMALA CITY -- Guatemala on Thursday received the first family of migrants sent by the United States under an agreement to return non-Guatemalans who passed through that country on their way to the U.S. border.
+GUATEMALA CITY -- Guatemala on Thursday received the first families of migrants sent by the United States under an agreement to return non-Guatemalans who passed through that country on their way to the U.S. border.

 Under the agreement, the U.S. returns non-Guatemalan asylum-seekers who passed through the Central American nation on their way to the U.S. to seek protection there instead if they wish.
 It has struck similar agreements with Honduras and El Salvador but they haven’t taken effect.